 Producer: Padre José Aguilar Posada

 Altitude: 6160 feet

-Last year we shook things up by taking the roast a few degrees higher for a longer period of time, landing on a medium-dark roast with pleasant caramelization.
-This year, we aimed to preserve a bit more of the coffee's terroir—the distinct characteristics of the particular coffee varietal, the micro-climate it grows in, and the way it’s processed.
-The result is a sweet light-medium roast with a velvety body and light citrus acidity.
+Finca Villa Loyola's washed Caturra is a well-rounded coffee that encourages experimentation from a roasting perspective.
+Two years ago, we shook things up by taking the roast a few degrees higher for a longer period of time, landing on a medium-dark roast with pleasant caramelization.
+Last year, a light-medium roast brought out a bit more of the coffee's terroir—the distinct characteristics of the particular coffee varietal and the micro-climate it's grown in—resulting in a sweet coffee with a velvety body and light citrus acidity.

 Finca Villa Loyola has been our Direct Trade partner since 2011.
 Following a first-place finish in the 2008 Colombia Cup of Excellence, Villa Loyola’s story has been one of impressive growth and improvement.
 The farm has a winning combination of high elevation and the lauded Caturra variety of coffee trees.
 These trees have been planted under a shade canopy which serves as a wind barrier, improving the sweetness and character of the coffee while providing a natural habitat for indigenous species.
 Over the last few years, farm manager José Luis Almeida has worked hand in hand with us to improve picking and processing of the coffee, further improving its quality.